ahungry/ahungry-powerset/README.md

 (enumerate all possible values) of a multi-dimensional array.

 ## Installation
-Watch for this to be available on composer, at which point you can install with:
+Watch for this to be available on packagist, at which point you can install with:

 ```